iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 iPhone 14 Pro and iPhone 13 Pro (right), Photo: Amy Davies

-The physical dimensions of the phones aren’t exactly identical, but they’re close enough to be hard to spot any obvious differences when looking at them.
+The physical dimensions of the phones aren’t exactly identical, but the differences are barely discernible at a glance.
 The iPhone 14 Pro measures in at 147.5 x 71.5 x 7.85mm and weighs 206g.
-Meanwhile, the 13 Pro is fractionally shorter and thinner, being 146.7 x 71.5 x 7.65mm, and weighing 203g.
+The 13 Pro is fractionally shorter and thinner, measures 146.7 x 71.5 x 7.65mm, and weighs 203g.
 You’ll probably find any existing case you’ve got for the 13 Pro fits a 14 Pro.

 A new feature for the iPhone 14 Pro is an “always-on” display, whereby the phone can display things such as the time and other widgets like weather even when the screen is “off”.
 There’s also a new “Dynamic Island” in place of the notch at the top of the screen, which transforms into different things depending on what you’re doing at the time.